Xavier Dolan: Laurence Anyways

+Tom at the Farm

 In May 2012, Dolan announced that his fourth film would be an adaptation of Michel Marc Bouchard's play Tom at the Farm (Tom à la ferme).
-It received its world premiere in the main competition section at the 70th Venice International Film Festival on 2 September 2013 and won the FIPRESCI award.
+It received its world premiere in the main competition section at the 70th Venice International Film Festival on 2 September 2013, and won the FIPRESCI award.
 Though Tom at the Farm played the festival circuits in 2013, it was not released in the U.S. until 2015.
 In an August 2015 interview, Dolan said: "No one knows me in the States, because the movies have been released in such an awkward, irregular fashion, all by different distributors...
 I don't want to sound pretentious, but it's puzzling."